 Theoretically, you can build complex apps with Thunkable by dragging and dropping different logical components as if they were blocks.
 Using these building blocks is reminiscent of the visual programming language known as Scratch, which is largely an educational tool that creates limited logic and helps teach some basic coding.

-Every Thunkable app project can be downloaded for Android and iOS devices and exported to the Google Play and Apple App Store.
+Every Thunkable app project can be downloaded for Android and iOS devices and exported to the Google Play and Apple App Stores.
 You can start new projects from scratch or customize an existing sample app from the growing gallery of open source projects.

 Who is Thunkable for?

-Thunkable Cost and Pricing
+Thunkable Pricing

-(Pricing model evaluation: May 2020)
+(Pricing model evaluation: September 2023)

-Thunkable vs. Bubble: A Comparison
+Thunkable vs. Bubble: A comparison

 How does Thunkable compare to other no-code app development platforms, like Bubble?